hliutongco/jekyll-now/_posts/why-computers-cant-random.md

 And that, in a nutshell, is why computers can't random (without considerable help from the non-computer world).

-### additional resources
+### »additional resources

-[random.org](https://www.random.org/randomness/) an organization that generates true random numbers [numberphile video](https://www.youtube.com/watch?v=SxP30euw3-0) how to use radioactive material to make random numbers
+* [random.org](https://www.random.org/randomness/) » an organization that generates true random numbers
+* [numberphile video](https://www.youtube.com/watch?v=SxP30euw3-0) » how to use radioactive material to make random numbers